-This paper investigates how the stock market impacts firm innovation behavior.
-In a quasi-experimental research design around firm IPO, we theorize and empirically document that going public affects both the level and riskiness of firm innovation.
+This article investigates how the stock market affects firm innovation behavior.
+In a quasi-experimental research design around firm IPO, we document that going public affects both the level and riskiness of firm innovation.
 First, after going public, firms innovate at higher levels and introduce more variety with each innovation.
-This result appears to be driven by increased access to financial and strategic resources after the IPO.
+This result seems to be driven by increased access to financial and strategic resources after the IPO.
 Second, firms introduce less risky innovations after the IPO, characterized by fewer breakthrough innovations and fewer innovations into unfamiliar categories.
 We attribute this finding to the effect of stock market incentives on the public firm.
 Third, a set of industry factors associated with a strong focus on appropriability and sales growth weaken the negative effect of going public on firm breakthrough innovation.
-Taken together, results suggest that the stock market not only absorbs information, but also generates an incentive structure that impacts managerial decision-making regarding innovation.
+Taken together, results suggest that the stock market not only absorbs information but also generates an incentive structure that affects managerial decision making regarding innovation.